What is Atlantic RBCA?

 1. the regulatory-endorsed philosophy of risk assessment, risk management, and a tiered approach to remediation; and

-2. a technical tool kit which includes modeling and risk characterization software, supporting technical documentation, and applicable provincial legislation, regulations, and policy guidance.
+2. technical documentation, in support of applicable provincial legislation, regulations, and policy guidance.

 While each province maintains its own environmental protection regulations, using the Atlantic RBCA process ensures a consistent, science-based approach for the management and remediation of impacted sites.